gokselkeskin/GlideTool/Readme.md

 best_glide_curve_fits.py shows the glide polars created by CDb and CDpro parameter pairs on the linear fit.

-general_fit.py is calculating general fit parameters based on selected species (8 species).
+general_fit.py creates a heatmap combining species (8 species).

 GlideTool.exe is an installer file that generates outputs based on user input and stores our dataset of birds.

 GlideTool.py is the source code of GlideTool.exe.

+There are two .pkl files: one from all original gliding points and the second from only steady gliding points.

 To use the Python files, please copy the scripts and the .pkl file to your environment, then run the scripts.